top of page

 What is a Barrier Game?

-At its heart, a barrier game is any task where:
+Essentially, a barrier game is any task where:

 • Two students hold different pieces of information